-CV: Maria R. Osuna Alarcón, Senior Lecturer at the University of Salamanca since the 1994-95 academic year until today.
+CV: Maria R. Osuna Alarcón, Permanent Lecturer at the University of Salamanca since the 1994-95 academic year until today.
 She began her professional activity in the Archivo General de Indias.
 Before to her teaching activity, she has also worked at the Carlos III University Library in Madrid and the European Parliament Documentation Service in Luxembourg.
 She launched the Library of the Institute of Iberoamerica from the University of Salamanca (USAL), as responsible of this.

 Graduated in Geography and History and Graduated in Information Science, in the year 2000 she got her doctorate with a thesis on The Information Systems of International Organizations.
 Her research activity has gone in parallel to her teaching in the Department of Library Science and Documentation at the University of Salamanca: